yahiazayene/email_sender/README.md

 This app leverages Eel to seamlessly integrate HTML, JavaScript, and Python ensuring a smooth and responsive user experience.

+to open it just double click on app.py

 1-App Password Setup:

 -For enhanced security, use an App Password instead of your actual email password.